fenago/ml-scikit-keras-tensorflow/labs/lab_1.md

 Where does Machine Learning start and where does it end?
 What exactly does it mean for a machine to *learn* something?
 If I download a copy of Wikipedia, has my computer really learned something?
 Is it suddenly smarter?
-In this chapter we will start by clarifying what Machine Learning is and why you may want to use it.
+In this lab we will start by clarifying what Machine Learning is and why you may want to use it.

 Then, before we set out to explore the Machine Learning continent, we